-Currently, a draft legislation is under discussion which would give the Health Board and the Government more extensive rights in the future to take special measures quickly in an emergency situation, without having to priory declare a state of emergency.
+Legislation was adopted on May 28 which gives the Health Board and the Government more extensive rights in the future to take special measures such as set restrictions on businesses and movement of citizens quickly in an emergency situation, without having to priorly declare a state of emergency.

-The changes are planned to be adopted by the end of the emergency situation on 17 May, considering the possibility that the lifting of the restrictions could cause the virus to spread again, and therefore the establishment of the rights to impose some restrictions quickly is necessary.
-The draft legislation will amend the Emergency Act, the Communicable Diseases Control and Prevention Act, the Health Services Organization Act and the Health Insurance Act Amendment Act.
+The changes are adopted considering the possibility that the lifting of the restrictions could cause the virus to spread again, and therefore the establishment of the rights to impose some restrictions quickly is necessary.
+The legislation amends the Emergency Act, the Communicable Diseases Control and Prevention Act, the Health Services Organization Act and the Health Insurance Act Amendment Act.